 \end{widetext} where $\{i; \braket{i, l}\}$ denotes sites $i$ which are nearest neighbours of $l$, and $\{j \neq l; \braket{j, p}\}$ sites $j$ different from $l$ which are nearest neighbours of $p$.

 We can now express \er{Z_ising_fact} as a sum over each spin $l$ and for each $l$ over the {\em partial trajectories}

 that is, the individual trajectories of all the spins other than $l$.
-The first factor in \er{Z_ising_fact} depends on the trajectory of the spin $l$ and its neighbouring spins through the interactions $\sum_{\braket{i, l}} J\sigma^{i}(t)\sigma^{l}(t)$, which we rewrite in the form of a time-dependent field
+The first factor in \er{Z_ising_fact} depends on the trajectory of spin $l$ and its neighbouring spins through the interactions $\sum_{i; \braket{i, l}} J\sigma^{i}(t)\sigma^{l}(t)$, which we rewrite in the form of an effective time-dependent longitudinal field